Skip to footer content

 Managing File Access with FileStream

 The FileStream class controls files' access, allowing for fine-tuned file handles and system resources management.
-When using FileStream, it's vital to ensure the stream is properly disposed of after use, either by calling Close() manually or using the statement that automatically disposes of the stream.
+When using FileStream, it's vital to ensure the stream is properly disposed of after use, either by calling Close() manually or using the using statement that automatically disposes of the stream.

 Handling File Position